COVID-19 Updates and Resources for IFLS Libraries

 Open Meeting Law and Virtual Meetings

-Any changes to regular IFLS Delivery will be noted on the following page.
+Any changes to regular IFLS Delivery will be noted on the COVID-19 Changes to Delivery page.
 Changes will be made to standard IFLS website pages only if temporary changes become permanent.
 Please submit a HelpDesk ticket or contact Maureen with any questions or concerns.

 Interlibrary Loan (ILL)